enclave-networks/docs/docs/management/tags.md

 ## Naming conventions

-It is considered best practice to define naming pattern which reflects the structure and security model of your organisation and group systems along those lines when defining Tags.
+It is considered best practice to define a naming pattern which reflects the structure and security model of your organisation, and group systems along those lines when defining Tags.

 A valid Tag name is composed of lower-case characters (`a-z` and `0-9` without spaces) and may be up to 64 characters long.
 Valid separator characters include `-` and `.`